Application Process

 1) Contains photo and name (Regulation 6.08J(4)(d))

-2) Has unique identifying number Government-issued through authorized bodies
+2) Has unique identifying number Government-issued through authorised bodies

 3) Subject to strict form requirements.